So think of this more as a series of tips and practices that can help you become a stronger web designer and keep you on top of your game.

 Don’t be afraid to go against the meta – Just because rounded corners and gradients aren’t the flavour of the month (I’m looking at you endless shadows on flat interfaces!) doesn’t mean that they don’t work.
 Each design has a message and old techniques sometimes emanate that message better than more modern trends.

 Everyone’s opinion is an opinion – Design is always a tricky one when discussing with your critiques.
 Nearly everybody has an opinion and they are nearly always valuable.
 Knowing when to take on board someone’s views and when to dismiss them is a skill that takes a long time to develop.
 As a rule of thumb, take on board all suggestions, make a note of them and then analyse later.

 Practice, practice, practice – All of us have a period between projects where we’re not designing and being creative.
 Maybe you’re waiting for sign off on a project or having to send never-ending back-to-back emails to clients.
-Use this down time to practice and hone your design abilities.
-Personally, I have weak illustration skills so any free time I spend sketching away and even after a small amount of practice my web design is benefitting thanks to the new rules and techniques that I’ve learnt.
+Use this downtime to practice and hone your design abilities.
+Personally, I have weak illustration skills so any free time I spend sketching away and even after a small amount of practice my web design is benefitting thanks to the new rules and techniques that I’ve learnt as a web designer.

 Learn to take criticism – Oh golly is this important.
 Coming back to the point that everybody has an opinion, expect everyone to share that opinion.
 It’s not a cool feeling to have to deal with your work being slated but let me assure you, it will happen.
 Learning how to decipher why somebody dislikes your work can be hard but learning how to deal with it and even using it to improve your designs can feel enriching.

-I hope that these points are in some way helpful to you and let us know how you keep on top of your game by tweeting us @zebwebdesign
+I hope that these points are in some way helpful for you to become a great web designer and let us know how you keep on top of your game by tweeting us @zebwebdesign